renderingsidechannelattacks/rendersidechannelattacks/README.md

 We deploy this project on Apache2 + Flask.
 We also show the demo on http://renderingsidechannelattacks.com:8080/ .
 ## Deploy(Ubuntu Apache2 + Flask)
 ### install mod_wsgi
-`sudo apt-get install libapache2-mod-wsgi python-dev  `
-`sudo a2enmod wsgi  `
+`sudo apt-get install libapache2-mod-wsgi python-dev  `\n `sudo a2enmod wsgi  `
 ### install Flask
 `sudo apt-get install python-pip  `